techworldwithsiva/node-api-backend/README.md

 **NOTE:** Since we are doing backend application first.
 I am provisioning API ALB into public subnet for testing.
 Ideally it should be in private subnets and accept traffic only from Web ECS Service.
 We can implement this later.

+* First we need to build the application through docker build.
+* Push to AWS ECR Repo.

 ![alt text](api-backend.jpeg)